alanboy/stuff/blog/_posts/2019-04-21-marketing-management.markdown

 Average JoeLinea: Traditionally we characterized the market by the needs of this mythical creature.
 Who or What is this?
 Does this beast exist?

-===

 I created a product for the average person, but the average person does not exist.
 (Average JoeLina.)

 By creating

-Need a more useful messsage.
+Need a more useful message.

-We are not all satisficed by the same things.
+We are not all satisfied by the same things.

 Diving a market into groups of potential buyers who have similar:
  * needs an wants
  * value perceptions
- * purchasing baheaviors
+ * purchasing behaviors

 ### Segments: